 Due to inclement weather impacting travel, the Flogging Molly concert scheduled for Friday, March 15 is rescheduled for Friday, April 5.
 If you are unable to attend the rescheduled show, a refund is available by contacting your original point of purchase.

-with Face to Face and Matt Heckler
+with Face to Face and Mercy Music

 The social and political awareness that drives Flogging Molly's music is never more prominent than in their 2017 release Life is Good—a strikingly powerful album and it arrives at a strikingly key time.
 The sixth studio album by the renowned Celtic-punk rockers now in their 20th year is mature, well crafted, equally polished and almost aggressively topical.
 It is filled with rousing songs that are timeless in their sentiment, but directly related to today's most pressing concerns: politics, the economy, unemployment, planned boomtowns gone bust, immigration policies gone awry, and much more.